-TO: Local Glazing Apprenticeship Committees
+TO: Local Painting & Decorating Apprenticeship Committees

-FROM: Owen Smith, Program and Policy Analyst Bureau of Apprenticeship Standards Owen.Smith@dwd.wisconsin.gov
+FROM: Owen Smith, Program and Policy Analyst

+Bureau of Apprenticeship Standards Owen.Smith@dwd.wisconsin.gov

-RE: Revised State Standards for Glazing
+RE: Revised State Standards for Painting & Decorating Industry

-On May 24, 2017, the State Glazing Apprenticeship Advisory Committee revised the statewide requirements for assessing applicants.
+On May 24, 2017, the State Painting & Decorating Apprenticeship Advisory Committee revised the statewide requirements for assessing applicants.
 The revised state standards will be effective June 15, 2017.

 Table of Revisions

-Section Revision
+Section Revision(s)

-VII.
-Minimum Qualifications for Apprentices D. All applicants must meet the minimum scores on either the Accuplacer (47 in Arithmetic and 74 in Reading) or the ACT (15 in Math and 16 in Reading).
+VII: Minimum Qualifications of Apprentices F. All applicants must meet the minimum scores on either the Accuplacer (47 in Arithmetic and 74 in Reading) or the ACT (15 in Math and 16 in Reading).
 Accuplacer and ACT scores are considered valid for five years from the test date.
+Painter applicants only must pass a color perception test also.
 No applicant will be required to take a mechanical-spatial assessment.

-All Local Committee Standards must now be updated accordingly.
-Your local apprenticeship training representative will assist you.
-A copy of the revised state standards are enclosed.
+All Local Committee Standards must now be revised to conform to the above changes.
+Your local apprenticeship training representative will assist.

-If you have any questions concerning these changes, please feel free to contact me.
+If you have any questions concerning the revisions, please contact me.

-Enclosure: State Standards
+Enclosure: Revised State Standards

-cc: BAS Apprenticeship Training Representatives
+Cc: BAS Apprenticeship Training Representatives